Estimate PMSM Parameters Using Recommended Hardware

-- Position Offset — The position (Hall or quadrature encoder) sensor offset value (per-unit position) (see Hall Offset Calibration for PMSM Motor, Quadrature Encoder Offset Calibration for PMSM Motor, and Per-Unit System.
+- Position Offset — The position (Hall or quadrature encoder) sensor offset value (per-unit position) (see Hall Offset Calibration for PMSM, Quadrature Encoder Offset Calibration for PMSM, and Per-Unit System.

 - Sensor Selection — The type of position sensor that you are using.
 You can select one of these values: